vuejs/v2.vuejs.org/src/guide/comparison.md

 </style>
 ```

-The optional `scoped` attribute automatically scopes this CSS to your component by adding a unique attribute (such as `data-v-1`) to elements and compiling `.list-container:hover` to something like `.list-container[data-v-1]:hover`.
+The optional `scoped` attribute automatically scopes this CSS to your component by adding a unique attribute (such as `data-v-21e5b78`) to elements and compiling `.list-container:hover` to something like `.list-container[data-v-21e5b78]:hover`.

-Finally, just as with HTML, you also have the option of writing your CSS using any preprocessors (or postprocessors) you'd like.
-This allows you to perform design-centric operations such as color manipulation during your build process, rather than importing specialized JavaScript libraries that would increase the size of your build and complexity of your application.
+Finally, just as with HTML, you also have the option of writing your CSS using any preprocessors (or post-processors) you'd like, allowing you to leverage existing libraries in those ecosystems.
+You can also perform design-centric operations such as color manipulation during your build process, rather than importing specialized JavaScript libraries that would increase the size of your build and complexity of your application.

 ### Scale